 Marriage in Romania

 Romanian documentary requirements for foreigners wishing to marry a Romanian citizen in Romania:

 The Government of Romania legally recognizes only civil marriage ceremonies that are performed in the City Hall in the area where the Romanian citizen resides.
 Many couples also choose to hold a religious ceremony after the completion of the civil ceremony.
-The following documents from the U.S. citizen are needed by the Mayor’s Office to authorize marriage to a Romanian citizen:

 - Prenuptial Certificate (Health Certificate) obtained from a clinic in the Romanian city/town where your marriage will take place.

 - Proof of termination of any previous marriages, original or certified copy, with a translation in Romanian (i.e. Divorce/Annulment Decree, Death Certificate).
 If your previous marriage took place in Romania and the divorce decree was issued in another country, you may need to obtain recognition of your foreign divorce decree in Romania through a local court before getting remarried in Romania.
 For information on this process you should consult an Attorney.

 A complete list of documents needed by the Mayor’s Office to authorize marriage may be obtained from the local City Hall in Romania.

 Please note that ALL public documents issued or obtained in the U.S. must be authenticated for use in Romania with an Apostille certificate.
 The apostille certificate must be affixed to the document by a competent U.S. authority.
 Each state has a competent authority (generally it is the office of the Secretary of State in the state where the document was issued).
 For additional information and a list of competent authorities, please use the following link: http://www.hcch.net/en/states/authorities/details3/?aid=353 to the website of the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents.